Table of Contents

 grafana-cli --pluginUrl https://plugins.example.com/grafana/plugins/<plugin-id>-<plugin-version>.zip plugins install <plugin-id>

-For many popular data sources and metrics the dashboards are already made available by the community, it saves the hassle of making the dashboard by yourself.
-Explore plugins like Plotly to utilize the full power of Grafana.
+For many popular data sources and metrics, the Grafana dashboards are already made available by the community, it saves the hassle of making the dashboard by yourself.
+Explore plugins like Plotly to utilize the full power of Grafana dashboards.